valueflows/valueflows/mkdocs/docs/specification/inverses.md

-# Query and Filter Naming
+# Query Naming

+*This section is non-normative.*

 ## Introduction

-**UNDER CONSTRUCTION**

 Some key inverses are specified in the VF core, for flexibility of different technical implementations.
 Many are not.
-This section is to provide guidance on naming for those that are not explicitly specified, to facilitate standard api naming.
+This section is to provide guidance on naming for those that are not explicitly specified, as well as other basic and more involved queries, to facilitate standard api naming.

-This document is not meant to imply that all of these named queries and filters should be implemented in any particular application api!
+This document is *NOT* meant to imply that all of these named methods should be implemented in any particular application api.
 Most implementations will want to use only a fraction of these.

-*Note:* Filters can be applicable to any query that can return more than one of the class.
-For example all processes, processes in scope of an agent, processes in a plan, could each use the process filters.

-*Status:* Not all of these queries and filters are tested, and there will certainly be other useful queries and filters.
-If anyone has recommended changes or additions, please start an issue or merge request, or just let us know in the Welcome chat (links on the home page).
+*Status:* Many of these queries are not tested, and there will certainly be other useful queries.
+If anyone has recommended changes or additions, please start an issue or pull request, or just let us know in the Welcome chat (links on the home page).

 ## Observation layer

+### Agent
-### Agent (also subclasses Person, Organization, EcologicalAgent)
+**(also subclasses Person, Organization, EcologicalAgent)**

 *main queries:*